-Facebook and Jealousy
+Facebook & Jealousy

 Jealousy is strong/damaging and is often provoked in Facebook.
 Trust is essential to develop a satisfactory, intimate, and solid loving relationship.
 And mistrust makes you vulnerable.
 You can be yourself If you are certain you will not be hurt or betrayed.
 A factor that leads to a happy relationship; and helps to resolve eventual conflicts; is to be certain of your mate.